 iii.
-There is no adverse impact to the character, appearance and safety of the frontage development.
+The proposal respects the character, appearance and safety of the frontage development.

 iv.
-It is not harmful to residential amenity.
+The proposal respects residential amenity.

 Planning Applications should demonstrate how infill or backland development contributes positively to Ross with reference to the criteria above and utilising the Ross-on-Wye Character Assessment Portfolio.